turingschool/backend-curriculum-site/module2/lessons/intro_to_active_record_in_sinatra.markdown

 * a row represents one specific instance
 * the columns represent the attributes of an instance

+**Partnered Practice**

+With someone near you, draw out a diagram representing the above four aspects.

 ## Tutorial

 We're going to use ActiveRecord migrations to create a `films` table, and then create a Film model that allows us to interact with that table from our app.